Josuezuu/first-project/README.md

 # first-project
-this is my first project where I developed a website based on a rocketseat's layout on figma.
+this is my first project where I developed a website based on a rocketseat's layout on figma using only HTML and CSS.